ruthstorm/portfolio/README.md

-Portfolio — Front-End Repository Overview
+Portfolio of Ruth Storm
 =========================================

-This repository contains a responsive static portfolio website built with semantic HTML, Sass-based styles, and a small set of vanilla JavaScript utilities.
-It’s optimized for visual presentation (photography-heavy pages), simple hosting on static platforms (GitHub Pages, Netlify, Vercel), and progressive enhancement.
+A visually immersive portfolio website showcasing my projects through elegant, responsive layouts and smooth interactions.
+Built with semantic HTML, Sass, and JavaScript, the site prioritizes user experience with fast loading, intuitive navigation, and seamless presentation across all devices.

 Repository Structure